Israel hits Palestinian Foreign Ministry building

 About two hours later, another Israeli missile was fired in central Gaza, killing two armed Palestinian militants, an IDF spokesman said.

-The attacks were part of an Israeli campaign targeting Palestinian militants in Gaza, aimed at recovering a kidnapped Israeli soldier and stopping militants from firing rockets into Israel.
+The attacks were part of a two-week- old Israeli campaign targeting Palestinian militants in Gaza.
+The military operation is aimed at recovering a kidnapped Israeli soldier and stopping militants from firing rockets into Israel.

 Israel: House used as hideout